-- Consider purchasing a cellular phone and make sure your Attendants entire phone numbers are programmed into it. - Decide with a neighbor who has a cellular phone to check onyou.
+- Consider purchasing a cellular phone and make sure your Attendants entire phone numbers are programmed into it. - Make arrangements with a neighbor who has a cellular phone to check on you.

 Transportation:

 You may not be able to use your usual forms of transportation because of closed roads or interrupted public transportation.